The Twenty-First Annual Corona Antiques and Collectibles Faire will be held Saturday, June 4, 2022, 8 am-3 pm

 Shaved Ice - Kettle Corn - Real Lemonade

 For information, call Shellie Norland at 951-314-0441.

-Vendor spaces are available for 2022.
+Vendor spaces are no longer available for 2022.

 Over the last twenty years, the annual Corona Antiques & Collectibles Faire has grown to become the park's most successful event, quickly selling out dealer spaces and packing-in the public to capacity.
 It has been one of the most well-received gatherings in the community.
 The faire inviites you to take the opportunity to attach your good name to this event through your sponsorship.
 We offer you noteriety through print and online advertising, as well as regular announcements in our entertainment program, in exchange for your financial support to the park.

 Vendor spaces are available only for antiques and collectible dealers that sell antiques and/or collectibles.
 This is not a garage sale, flea market or swap meet.
 You cannot sell food, new merchandise or craft items.

 If it's not old, it won't be sold.

 Space is limited and we sell-out fast each year.
 Applications are accepted on first-come, first-served basis.
 Please call 951-314-0441 before submitting appllication if you'd like to check if a specific space to see if it is available.
 Applications are not accepted without payment.
 Thanks!